-Common Name: Red-Tailed Hawk, Red-Tail, Hen-Hawk
+- Common Name: Red-Tailed Hawk, Red-Tail, Hen-Hawk

-- Markings: Genders are similar with brown mottling on the upperparts, though the amount of white in their plumage can vary greatly.
-The wings are light below with a brown border, interior barring and dark “commas” at the wrists, as well as a distinctive dark patch at the leading edge.
+On all these raptors, the large bill is strongly hooked with a yellow cere at the base.
+Genders are similar with brown mottling on the upperparts, though the amount of white in their plumage can vary greatly.
+The wings are light below with a brown border, interior barring, and bold dark “commas” at the wrists, as well as a distinctive dark patch at the patagiaum, the wing's leading edge.
 The head is lighter brown, and the tail is rust red with a thin dark band near the tip.
 The chest and throat are white and the abdomen has a wide band of brown streaks or spotting.
 The legs are feathered with faint rusty barring and the feet are yellow.

 The red-tailed hawk’s signature descending “kreeeeeeeer” screech is commonly used in movies, no matter what bird of prey is pictured.
 These hawks also have a strong “screee” scolding call and chicks in the nest use a high-pitched begging call to attract attention from their parents.

+Red-tailed hawks are commonly seen perched on poles, fences, or trees near roadsides as they scan fields for prey.
 In flight, they hold their wings fairly level and their primary feathers may splay slightly in a "finger" pattern.
-These birds can be aggressive when nesting, and may harass larger raptors such as osprey or eagles that enter into their territory.
+These birds can be aggressive when nesting, and may harass larger raptors such as ospreys or eagles that enter into their territory.
 They can also occasionally dive at humans who approach too closely to their nests.

 Red-tailed hawks are monogamous birds that will return to the same nesting site each year.
-The nest is a pile of sticks lined with vegetation, smaller sticks or other fine material, and is usually placed in a tall tree or on a cliff ledge.
+The nest is a pile of sticks lined with vegetation, smaller sticks, or other fine material, and is usually placed in a tall tree or on a cliff ledge.